-The aritst caretaker roles were fluid and some projects involved multiple artists.
+The artist caretaker roles were fluid and some projects involved multiple artists.

-Programme of events during the exhibition in the gallery
+Programme of events during the exhibition in Papakura Gallery

+In celebrating LGBTQ+ visibility we will make rainbows.
+Workshop is for beginners to advanced.
+Limited to 10 participants.
 A koha for any materials participants wish to take home.
 Participants can bring their own wool and other materials.
-Workshop is for beginners to advanced.
-Limited to 10 participants.
-Book here
+Booking is necessary - book here

 Robert and Bev | Nawruz and Lissy + Rudi | Lloyd, Shaeron, Robert, Xiaojie, Nawruz and Yllwbro | Jumaadi and Brenda | Jessy and Prabhjyot + Lipika | Pieterje and Phil | Chiara and Cathy